Theft of fire: The Americas

-Among various Native American tribes of the Pacific Northwest and First Nations, fire was stolen and given to humans by Coyote, Beaver or Dog.
+Among various Native American tribes of the Pacific Northwest and First Nations, fire was stolen and given to humans by Raven, Coyote, Beaver or Dog.

 In Algonquin myth, Rabbit stole fire from an old man and his two daughters.

 In Cherokee myth, after Possum and Buzzard had failed to steal fire, Grandmother Spider used her web to sneak into the land of light.
 She stole fire, hiding it in a clay pot or a silk net.

 According to a Mazatec legend, the opossum spread fire to humanity.
 Fire fell from a star and an old woman kept it for herself.
 The opossum took fire from the old woman and carried the flame on its tail, resulting in its hairlessness.

 According to the Muscogees/Creeks, Rabbit stole fire from the Weasels.

 In Ojibwa myth, Nanabozho the hare stole fire and gave it to humans.

 According to some Yukon First Nations people, Crow stole fire from a volcano in the middle of the water.

 In a story from the Lengua/Enxet people of the Gran Chaco in Paraguay, a man steals fire from a bird after he notices the bird cooking snails on burning sticks.
 The bird enacts revenge by creating a thunderstorm that damages the man's village.